ctkelley/NotebookSIAMFANL/README.md

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia
 ## Under contract with SIAM for publication in 2022

+## Version 0.7: final draft that goes to the publisher

 __Use 1.7.1 or higher with these notebooks.
 LTS 1.6.5 also works (for now).__

 See the story at